AlejandroDavidArzolaSaavedra/FestGuest/README.md

 # Contributions 🤝

 If you would like to contribute to this project, please create a fork and submit a pull request with your changes.
-We'd be happy to review your contributions! 🤗
+We'd be happy to review your contributions! 🤗 a